AdriaArray - Seismic networks

 • Example with open station

-Obtain 2 hrs of the record of the big Turkey earthquake from February 6, 2023 the station OE-CONA:
+Obtain 2 hrs of the record of the big Turkey earthquake from February 6, 2023 from the station OE-CONA:

 https://www.orfeus-eu.org/fdsnws/dataselect/1/query?net=OE&station=CONA&start=2023-02-06T01:00:00&end=2023-02-06T03:00:00